gauravfodekar/NodeJSNotes/README.md

 Mocha and Chai are just one combination of testing frameworks and libraries for Node.js.
 There are other options like Jest, Jasmine, and more, each with its own features and advantages.
 The choice of tools may depend on your specific requirements and preferences.

-54 #What is express js?
+54. # What is express js?
 Express.js, often simply referred to as Express, is a minimal and flexible web application framework for Node.js.
 It is one of the most popular and widely used frameworks in the Node.js ecosystem.
 Express provides a set of features and tools for building web and API applications quickly and easily.

 Key features and characteristics of Express.js include: